First Wingham Carp is a 60!

 A delighted Ian commented, “It was amazing to catch a rarely caught fish from a very special environment.
 I had a marsh harrier above me and nightingales singing in the background.”

-Wingham creator Steve Burke added, “The carp in the Main Lake average several years younger than in the Carp Lake and most of us feel that the water will shortly eclipse even the Carp Lake”.
+Wingham creator Steve Burke added, “The carp in the Main Lake average several years younger than in the Carp Lake and most of us feel that the water will shortly eclipse even the Carp Lake.
+This fish is a male, and so will be at its heaviest early winter when it’s likely to be 60lbs+”.